 It provides volunteers and funding for projects that enhance the Reservation's natural beauty, contributes to the quality of its environment and educates the public about its historic nature.

-Although wintry weather has hampered recent efforts to battle the Reservation's invasive vines, upcoming events are in the planning stages.
+Join Vinecutters from throughout the Hudson Valley in this group effort to address the Reservation's invasive vines.
 More information is posted on Vinecutter.com, so please check it out!